THE TRANSMISSION GALLERY

 Update: in November 2017 Radio Caroline started using the reserve 648 kHz mast.

-For a while, and outside of BBC hours, the frequency and transmitter were hired during the day by Radio Nationaal for reception in Holland.
+During the period 2000/2001, and outside of BBC hours, the frequency and transmitter were hired during the day by Radio Nationaal, a commercial station, for reception in Holland.

 Orfordness is one of seven UK sites owned by Merlin Communications.